ace19-dev/2018-Data-Science-Bowl/README.md

 - The competition format requires a space delimited list of pairs.
 For example, '1 3 10 5' implies pixels 1,2,3,10,11,12,13,14 are to be included in the mask.
 The pixels are one-indexed and numbered from top to bottom, then left to right: 1 is pixel (1,1), 2 is pixel (2,1), etc.
+- The metric checks that the pairs are sorted, positive, and the decoded pixel values are not duplicated.
+It also checks that no two predicted masks for the same image are overlapping.
 - The file should contain a header and have the following format.
 Each row in your submission represents a single predicted nucleus segmentation for the given ImageId.
 ```